Skip to main content

 Users can change the level to look at different data to understand the test result.

-There are two methods of data collecting process in our analytics:
+There are two methods of data collection in our analytics:

-These two methods are design to support different types of store since each store has different way to attract traffic to different pages.
+These two methods are designed to support different types of stores since each store has a different way to attract traffic to different pages.

-In this method, we focusing on visitor.
-Each visitor is defined as a visit in 30 minutes.
-For example, if a customer come back to your website several times in 30 minutes, it's counted as one visitor.
+In this method, we focus on the visitor.
+Each visitor is defined as a visit lasting 30 minutes.
+For example, if a customer comes back to your website several times in 30 minutes, it's counted as one visitor.

-Each visitor can only contribute to at most one event for a event type.
+Each visitor can only contribute to at most one event for an event type.
 These are the event data we collect:

 1. Add to cart